Pucheo-Gideon/Advance-SQL-Analytics/README.md

 | 3-6 Months | 1289 |	376.86 |
 | 1-3 Months |	1091 |	157.22 |

-#### Insight 🔍
+#### 🔍 Insight
-Customers with 9-12 months interval have the highest average order value of $1,676.
-Followed by customers whose purchases happens after 6-9months with an average order value of $881.67.
-However Customers with purchase intervals 0-1month and 1 Year and above above have highest number of purchase frequency, both scoring 18,355 and 21,386 in purchase frequency respectively.
+Customers with purchase intervals of 9–12 months have the highest average order value at $1,676.23, followed by those purchasing every 6–9 months at $881.67.
+In contrast, customers purchasing most frequently—within 0–1 month and 1 year and above—record the highest purchase volumes at 18,355 and 21,386 respectively, but with lower average order values of $766.81 and $594.65

+#### 🎯 Why This Is Relevant
+This is meant to help stakeholders understand the relationship between purchase frequency and order value, revealing that less frequent buyers tend to spend more per transaction, while frequent buyers contribute more to overall sales volume.
+These patterns can inform segmentation strategies, such as nurturing high-value, infrequent buyers with personalized offers, while also reinforcing loyalty programs for frequent, lower-value buyers to sustain engagement and drive lifetime value.